 We therefore need a method of checking that all is well at the microphone end, so this article describes two methods that can be used.

-The first is SysCheck from GRAS, which simply injects an electrical signal into the microphone circuit, via the preamplifier, to check the signal path integrity.
+SysCheck or Charge Injection Calibration which simply injects an electrical signal into the microphone circuit, via the preamplifier, to check the signal path integrity.
 This includes the microphone capsule itself, which means that any change in the resulting measured signal can be used to deduce if the microphone capacitance has changed, which might be an indicator of damage (e.g. damage or corrosion on the diaphragm, or physical damage).
-A similar method is also called charge injection calibration (CIC).

-It’s important to note that this is not a ‘calibration’ as such, it is simply a means to check that nothing has changed out of tolerances, which can be preset by the vibration measurement system.
-It is not an acoustical signal.
+It’s important to note that this is not a ‘calibration’ as such, it is simply a means to check that nothing has changed out of tolerances, which can be preset by the measuring system.
+It is not a traceable acoustical signal.

 Report by John Shelton, AcSoft Ltd, Svantek UK Ltd